ivcf-cmu/ivcf-cmu.github.io/events.md

 ---

 <p>
 Come relax and spend some time with us.
 Clear your head and learn what God, friends, and life are all about.
 For questions, or to RSVP please contact <a href="mailto:jamiepark@cmu.edu">Jamie Park</a>.
-Make sure to <a href="https://cmuivcf.slack.com/signup" target="_blank">join CMU IVCF on slack</a> (or simply <a href="https://cmuivcf.slack.com" target="_blank">login</a>) to get the latest updates!
+Make sure to <a href="https://discord.gg/KWV2TwA" target="_blank">join CMU IVCF on discord</a> to get the latest updates!
 </p>
 <div class="content-events">
 	<div class="cogs">